Planting and MCMC Sampling from the Potts model: Proof for WSM within the ordered regime

 \begin{lemma}[{\cite[Lemma 5.6]{coja2023}}] Let $q,d\geq 3$ be integers.
 For $\beta>\beta_u$ and $p=1-\emm^{-\beta}$, the ordered vectors $\nu_\ord$ and $\rho_\ord$ satisfy $p\frac{\rho_{\ord,ii}}{\nu_{\ord,i}}>\frac{1}{d-1}$ for $i=1$, and $p\frac{\rho_{\ord,ii}}{\nu_{\ord,i}}<\frac{1}{d-1}$ for $i\in \{2,\hdots,q\}$. \end{lemma}

 Let $G=(V,E)$ be a graph.
 For a subset of edges $F\subseteq E$ and a vertex $v$, we let $F_v$ be the edges in $F$ incident to $v$.
 We will also consider the largest component $\cC$ of the graph $(V,F)$, i.e. the component with the largest number of vertices (breaking ties arbitrarily).
 We say that $\cC$ avoids a path $P$ if there is no vertex $v\in \cC$ that belongs to $P$.
-The following lemma will be used to show that, in the RC ordered phase, the largest component (which turns out to have size $\Omega(n)$) is ``very close'' to every vertex $v$.
+The next lemma is the key technical step in our argument and will be used to show that, in the RC ordered phase, the largest component (which has size $\Omega(n)$ due to the supercriticality of colour 1, cf. Lemma~\ref{lem:percord}) is ``very close'' to every vertex $v$.

 \begin{lemma} Let $d,q\geq 3$ be integers, $\beta\geq \beta_c$ be real and $p=1-\emm^{-\beta}$.
 For any constant $\eps>0$, the following holds for any integer $\ell$ satisfying $\ln \ln n\leq \ell\leq n^{1/6}$, whp over $G\sim\cG_{n,d}$.